Bond girl: Effect on career

-Broccoli's original choice for the role of Domino Derval was Julie Christie following her performance in Billy Liar in 1963.
+Albert R. Broccoli's original choice for the role of Domino Derval was Julie Christie following her performance in Billy Liar in 1963.
 It seems he was disappointed when he met her so instead he considered Raquel Welch after seeing her on the cover of the October 1964 issue of Life magazine.
 Welch, however, was hired by Richard Zanuck of 20th Century Fox to appear in the film Fantastic Voyage the same year instead.
 French actress Claudine Auger was ultimately cast in the role.
 Thunderball launched Auger into a successful European film career but did little for her in the United States.